hicksjduk/sudoku-python/README.md

 By default, these are set respectively to the values 1 to 9 inclusive and 0; but different values could be specified to deal with differently-sized puzzles.
-The only (sensible) constraints on this (which are validated, and if violated cause an exception to be thrown) are that `permitted_values` should not be empty, or contain the value of `empty_square`.
+The only constraints on this (which are validated, and if violated cause an exception to be thrown) are that `permitted_values` should not be empty, or contain the value of `empty_square`.